boomcamp/WP-Final-Project/README.md

 1.)
 Request Policy

 2.)
-Employee Leave(s)- Display by department, line managers should have an option to update employees leave status to Approved, Pending or Rejected, every leave is "PRINTABLE" to be signed by line managers
+Employee Leave(s) - Searchable by department and last name but sortable by leave status and department, line managers should have an option to update employees leave status to `Approved`, `Pending` or `Rejected`, every leave is `PRINTABLE` to be signed by line managers.

 3.)
 My Leave(s)

 4.)
 My Leave Balance

 5.)
 Request a Leave